LuisEduardoR/tileable_texture_and_maps_generator/tutorials/UnityConversion.md

-# Converting Roughness to use in Unity
+# Converting Roughness Maps to use in Unity

 Unity uses a format in wich the metalicity of a texture is stored in the red channel and the smoothness map (inverted roughness map) is stored on the alpha channel.